This career cluster focuses on the planning, managing, and production of materials into a final product.

 The following CTE programs under this cluster are offered at Jefferson-Lewis BOCES

 From residential to commercial design with only your imagination as your limit.
-3D Modeling & Design includes instruction in three-dimensional modeling of structures, statues, parks, skateboards, radios, trucks, bridges, solar farms, signs, city blocks and more.
+This architectural based program includes instruction in three-dimensional modeling of structures, statues, parks, skateboards, radios, trucks, bridges, solar farms, signs, city blocks and more.
 You’ll develop the concept and go through design phases before construction begins.
 Become a part of this creative process when you enter Architecture, Engineering & 3D Design

 Prepare to enter the high-paying field of welding.
-Students will use industry-standard technologies, including SMAW, TIG and MIG welders, plasma cutters, trace and pattern torches and oxy fuel.
+Welding Technology students will use industry-standard technologies such as SMAW, TIG and MIG welders, plasma cutters, trace and pattern torches and oxy fuel.
 Plus, students will learn about accurate measurement and properties of metals.
 Upon successful completion of the program, participants will be able to work in the welding trade as a certified professional or they can opt to further their education in college or advanced trade schools.
-Welding Technology

-Electronics and computers are a part of nearly everything that touches everyone’s life, from airplane control towers and medical imaging machines to the grocery store checkout, to cell phones and game consoles.
+Electronic & Computer Technology is a part of nearly everything that touches everyone’s life.
+From airplane control towers and medical imaging machines to the grocery store checkout, cell phones game consoles and more.
 There is a need for trained professionals to design, maintain and repair those computer systems and electronic devices.
 Students will enter a high-tech, hands-on world where they will learn about electronic components, circuits, computer-aided design, computer and network systems and robotics.
-Electronic & Computer Technology

 Experienced electricians are in serious demand.
 First year study focuses on residential wiring techniques.
-Students will build at least 40 different electrical wiring circuits within the first 10 weeks and also study conduit bending, AC/DC theory and national electrical code.
+Electrical Wiring Technology students will build at least 40 different electrical wiring circuits within the first 10 weeks and also study conduit bending, AC/DC theory and national electrical code.
 Year two will focus on commercial/industrial maintenance wiring, including installing and repairing conduits, motors, light fixtures and more with the possibility of an internship with a local business.
-Electrical Wiring Technology